sangeethnandakumar/Twileloop.SessionGuard/document.md

 ```

 ### Step 2
-Since your app is going to be fully driven by state, You need an initial state when the app launches for first time.
+Since your app is going to be fully driven by state, You need an initial state when the app launches for the first time.
 It can be some default values in your state model.
 Also, We need to tell `Twileloop.SessionGuard` which event to update, When it detects a state update.
 This event can be called `UI Renderer Event` since that is where we write logic to update our UI

 REnough.
-Let's register our UI renderer event & load initial state
+Let's register our UI renderer event & load the initial state

 ```csharp
 public Main()